clavia96/Scripting_class/README.md

 ### Introduction ###

-This is a combination of programs used to annotate and classify LTR retrotransposons in a genome.
+This is a combination of programs used to annotate and classify the LTR retrotransposons in a genome.

 Created by Oluchi Oyekwe, Beatrice Severance, and Jennifer Jones for Scripting for Biologists Spring 2020